yude/switchbot-discord/README.md

 * `DEVICE_ID`: Device id of your Switchbot Hub
 * `TOKEN`: Your token for Switchbot API
 * `URL`: Discord Webhook URL

+## License
+This repository is provided under the MIT License.